All Episodes

 There was a little shock.

-You probably dulk a little bit, frowned, got just the first vestiges of anger and disbelief over this kind of cruel, cruel treatment of at least a man who once was the leader of his people.
+You probably gulped a little bit, frowned, got just the first vestiges of anger and disbelief over this kind of cruel, cruel treatment of at least a man who once was the leader of his people being forced to watch a movie in which he is a partner in crime with the devil.

-IRS said, hey, wait a minute.
+IRS said, hey, wait a minute, that is income.

-And we are going to be watching people, and we are going to be auditing, and we're going to figure out if people are reporting this income.
+And we are going to be watching people and we are going to be auditing and we're going to figure out if people are reporting this income.

 My kind of guy.